core-wg/oscore/draft-ietf-core-object-security.md

 10. In case any of the previous erroneous conditions apply: the client SHALL stop processing the response.

-### Supporting Observe
+### Processing Observe

 If Observe is implemented:

 Insert the following steps between step 3 and 4 of {{ver-res}}:

-a.
-If the Observe option is present in the response, but the request was not an Observe registration, then go to 11.
+A.  If the Observe option is present in the response, but the request was not an Observe registration, then go to 11.

-b.
-If an Observe option is included or the Notification number for the observation has already been initiated, but the Partial IV is not present in the response, then go to 11.
+B.  If an Observe option is included or the Notification number for the observation has already been initiated, but the Partial IV is not present in the response, then go to 11.

-c.
-For Observe notifications, verify the received 'Partial IV' parameter against the corresponding Notification Number as described in {{replay-protection}}.
+C.  For Observe notifications, verify the received 'Partial IV' parameter against the corresponding Notification Number as described in {{replay-protection}}.

 Replace step 7 of {{ver-res}} with:

-7. If the response is a notification, initiate or update the corresponding Notification Number, as described in {{sequence-numbers}}.
+D. If the response is a notification, initiate or update the corresponding Notification Number, as described in {{sequence-numbers}}.
 Otherwise, delete the attribute-value pair (Token, {Security Context, PIV}).

 An error condition occurring while processing a response in an observation does not cancel the observation.
 A client MUST NOT react to failure in step 6 by re-registering the observation immediately.